If you’re purchasing a home, then you’re going to need a down payment.

 - 50% of your 401(k) account balance

-When Using Your 401K for to Buy a House is a Good Idea
+When Using Your 401K to Buy a House is a Good Idea

-While most financial advisors will strongly advise you not to use your retirement funds for your down payment on a house.
-However, there are certain situations where it could save you a lot of money.
+While most financial advisors will strongly advise you not to use your retirement funds for your down payment on a house, there are certain situations where it could save you a lot of money.

 Avoiding PMI with a 20% down payment

 Buying a home is cheaper than renting in the long run.
-Not only can you save money each month you will be building equity with each payment.
+Not only can you save money each month, but you will also be building equity with each payment.

-If you have a healthy 401k account balance and buying a home will get you a payment lower than your rent, then it may be wise to use your retirement account for the down payment.
+If you have a healthy 401k balance and purchasing a home will get you a monthly payment lower than your rent, it may be wise to use your retirement account for the down payment.

 If you can Pay Back to Loan in Less than a Year

-If you do have to use your retirement account for the down payment then it is best if you are able to repay the loan as quickly as possible.
+If you have to use your retirement account for the down payment, it is best to repay the loan as quickly as possible.

 Maybe you are expecting a big bonus, a raise, or have something to sell like a car.
-And you expect to be able to pay back the amount you borrow, then the risk is greatly reduced.
+And you expect to pay back the amount you borrow; then the risk is significantly reduced.